muhammetsarican/vuejs-rubypome-mevn_case/README.md

 - Users can show only own appointments
 - Client and server side both has validations

+## 🔢 Environment Variables

+To run this project you will need to add variables to the environment files under the base directory and the server directory.
+If you check you will see '*.env.example*' files.
+After editing these files, don't forget to change the name to '*.env*'.

 ## 🚀 Run Locally

 Clone the project